-• Check your understanding.
+Check your understanding.
 Are these statements True (T) or False (F)?
 If they are not mentioned in the text, write (N).

-1. Child labor can not be found in developed countries.
-2. Child labor increases poverty.
-3. Child laborers in urban areas can make more money.
-4. Irrelevant education may cause unemployment.
-5. Child labor is not a human rights problem.
+- 1. Child labor can not be found in developed countries. - 2.
+Child labor increases poverty. - 4.
+Irrelevant education may cause unemployment. - 5.
+Child labor is not a human rights problem.

-- - A) According to ILO, where do we find the most number of working children?
-Choose one. - a) Africa b) Latin America c) Asia d) Eastern Europe
+• A) According to ILO, where do we find the most number of working children?
+Choose one.

+a) Africa b) Latin America c) Asia d) Eastern Europe

-B) Somewhere in paragraph 9, the writer expresses hope for finding ways stop child labor.
+B) Somewhere in paragraph 9, the writer expresses hope for finding ways to stop child labor.
 Copy down the sentence here.

-That does the last sentence in paragraph 8 show?
+C) What does the last sentence in paragraph 8 show?
 Complete the following.
-It sho ows why • • • • •
+It shows why

-- Discuss the following questions in class. - 1.
-Do we have child labor problems in Iran?
+- 1. Do we have child labor problems in Iran?
 Give examples. - 2.
 What dangers do working children face? - 3.
 What can governments do to end child labor?